-- Researching additional information for projects - Creating PowerPoint presentations - Learning the most efficient ways to use search engines - Importing royalty free clip art and images - Taking practice quizzes covering curriculum concepts
+- Researching additional information for projects - Creating PowerPoint presentations - Learning the most efficient ways to use search engines - Importing appropriate files - Taking practice quizzes covering curriculum concepts

 For your child's safety on the Information Highway, we have outlined a Classroom Policy when using the Internet at school.
 Students are responsible for appropriate behavior on the school's computer network, just as they are in a classroom or on a school playground.
 This document is reviewed and discussed with the students and sent home for parent signatures.